-Students interested in applying for the M.A. in Foreign Language will apply directly to the Graduate School.
+Students interested in applying for the M.A. in Foreign Language will apply directly to the Graduate School (for tuition and fees, see the Office of the Controller and Treasurer website).
 Application materials will be reviewed by CMLL's faculty, and a decision is generally made within two to three weeks of submitting the completed application.
 Application deadlines are different for domestic and international applicants; deadlines can be viewed here.
+Please note that these deadlines are to apply for the program; however, CMLL has an earlier deadline for students seeking funding.
 The Graduate School requires that all applicants have a minimum 2.75 GPA (or equivalent) on the last two years of undergraduate coursework.
 Provisional admission is possible for students not meeting this requirement.

 All applicants will be required to submit their application, along with a statement of purpose (outlining their reasons for wishing to study in the department and plans following completion of the M.A.), three academic letters of reference, unofficial transcripts for all undergraduate and graduate coursework (official copies will be required upon admission), and the application fee.
 GRE scores are accepted but not required by CMLL.

 International students from non-TOEFL exempt countries must have a TOEFL score of 54 iBT to be admitted.
 Students scoring below 79 iBT will be required to complete ESL coursework upon admission, and might not be eligible for a Teaching Assistantship.
 Students with questions about TOEFL scores may contact the Graduate Coordinator.